wix-incubator/carmi/docs/api.md

 CARMI exports only a few APIs -

-1.  compile(model, {compiler,name,output}) - takes a model (a plain JS object with two types of properties - either a state deriviations or a setter) and generates the source code for a function which receives two parameters - the actual initial state and an optional function library and returns an object with the defined deriviations and setters.
-Whenever you trigger a setter the deriviations update incrementally
+1.  compile(model, {compiler,name,output}) - takes a model (a plain JS object with two types of properties - either a state derivations or a setter) and generates the source code for a function which receives two parameters - the actual initial state and an optional function library and returns an object with the defined derivations and setters.
+Whenever you trigger a setter the derivations update incrementally
 2.  root - a token which represents the root of your state, which is used to create your derived state Directed Acyclic Graph,
-3.  chain(obj/array/primitive) - wrap a native JS object with the declarative APIs that are available on root & every deriviation from root
+3.  chain(obj/array/primitive) - wrap a native JS object with the declarative APIs that are available on root & every derivation from root
-4.  and()/or() - logical operands for your state deriviations
+4.  and()/or() - logical operands for your state derivations
 5.  setter(...path)/splice(...path) - declare actions which can be triggered on your state to change it (use arg0/arg1/arg2 - to define placeholders in the path)